 This gene is a candidate tumor suppressor gene which encodes a nuclear RNA binding protein that is a component of the spliceosome A complex.
 The encoded protein plays a role in the induction of cell cycle arrest and apoptosis through pre-mRNA splicing of multiple target genes including the tumor suppressor protein p53.
 This gene is located within the tumor suppressor region 3p21.3, and may play a role in the inhibition of tumor transformation and progression of several malignancies including lung cancer. [provided by RefSeq, Oct 2011]

 GeneCards Summary for RBM5 Gene

 RBM5 (RNA Binding Motif Protein 5) is a Protein Coding gene.
-Diseases associated with RBM5 include lung cancer.
-Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
+Diseases associated with RBM5 include Lung Cancer.
+Among its related pathways are mRNA Splicing - Major Pathway and Gene Expression.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is RBM10.

 UniProtKB/Swiss-Prot for RBM5 Gene

 Component of the spliceosome A complex.
 Regulates alternative splicing of a number of mRNAs.
 May modulate splice site pairing after recruitment of the U1 and U2 snRNPs to the 5 and 3 splice sites of the intron.
 May both positively and negatively regulate aopotosis by regulating the alternative splicing of several genes involved in this process, including FAS and CASP2/caspase-2.
 In the case of FAS, promotes exclusion of exon 6 thereby producing a soluble form of FAS that inhibits apoptosis.
 In the case of CASP2/caspase-2, promotes exclusion of exon 9 thereby producing a catalytically active form of CASP2/Caspase-2 that induces apoptosis.